Guide

 Working during study as Student visa holder

-If you hold a Student visa you may be able to work while studying however you will need to check you are allowed.
-If you start to work in the UK you will also need to apply for a National Insurance Number.
+Student visa holders at the University of Dundee should be allowed to work during their studies.
+If you start to work in the UK you will need to apply for a National Insurance Number.

 Can I work while I study in the UK?

-This means that you must not undertake any paid or unpaid employment, including work placement(s) which are part of your course.
+This means that you must not undertake any paid or unpaid work, including work placements for your course.
+If you believe that this is an error you can report it to the Home Office via their online form.

 You can work in the UK if your visa states one of the following:

-You must ensure that you comply with any restrictions that apply to you, as it is a criminal offence to breach any immigration conditions.
+You must ensure that you comply with any restrictions that apply to you.
+It is a criminal offence to breach any immigration conditions.

 How many hours can I work during my studies?

-If you are here on a Student visa, you can normally work up to 20 hours per week during semester and full-time during vacations.
-This is a maximum of 20 hours in total in any 7 day period starting on a Monday, including paid or unpaid work and for one or more organisations.
-The 20 hours cannot be averaged over a longer period.
+Student visa holders can work up to 20 hours per week during semester and full-time during vacations.
+A week is each 7 day period Monday to Sunday.
+Any work (paid or unpaid) counts towards your weekly work limit.
+This includes if you work for more than one organisation.
+Your hours cannot be averaged over a longer period.

-Students who have exams during the main examination diet or during the resit period are in term time for the duration of the period regardless of the number of exams being taken.
-If you have any resits please be sure to inform your employer of the change to your working hours.
+If you have exams or resit exams the entire exam period is term time for you.
+If you have any resits you must inform your employer of the change to your working hours.

 Postgraduate taught students

-At all other times throughout the year you are considered to be in term time and should only work up to 20 hours per week.
+At all other times throughout the year you are in term time and should only work up to 20 hours per week.

 Postgraduate research students

-The academic year for postgraduate research students is continuous, meaning you cannot work full time at any point during your studies.
-You may be able to work after you have submitted your thesis.
+The academic year for postgraduate research students is continuous.
+You cannot work full time at any point during your studies until you have submitted your thesis.

-After you submit your thesis for examination, the number of hours you can work on a Student visa will depend on the stage of the process:
+After thesis submission the number of hours you can work on a Student visa will depend on the stage of the process:

-• The period between submission of thesis for examination and official notification of viva outcome is considered to be 'vacation' and you can work full time
+- Between thesis submission and viva is vacation and you can work full time

-• The period between official notification of viva outcome and unconditional approval of your degree is considered a return to full-time study.
-This includes time working on corrections, if applicable, and submission of the hardbound thesis.
+- Between your viva and final approval of your degree is a return to full-time study.
+This includes time working on corrections, if applicable.

 The restrictions on the type of work you can undertake on a Student visa continue to apply.
-Please be aware this information only covers immigration restrictions, if you have a financial sponsor or studentship you should check if any work restrictions apply.
+This information only covers immigration restrictions.
+If you have a financial sponsor or studentship you should check if any work restrictions apply.

 Type of work